DD2480-Group26/DD2480-CI/README.md

 # Continuous Integration Server
 A continuous integration (CI) server is a server which continuously checks a certain repository, and creates notifications about pushes to the repository etc.

-This CI server will parse a commit by cloning the repository, compiling the code, running the code's tests, and then notify the commiter about the state of the commit through email.
+This CI server will parse a commit by cloning the repository, compiling the code, running the code's tests, and then notify the commiter about the result of the compilation and tests through email.

 ### Run and build
 * The CI server can be run using the command `./gradlew run`, and will listen on port 8080.